-Freshen up with a shower back on dry ground, and enjoy a packed lunch that your guide has brought along.
+Freshen up with a shower back on dry ground, and break for lunch (own expense).
 Hop back inside your 4x4 and travel through the valley of Haukadalur, a geothermal region studded with incredible geysers (hot springs that blast water and steam into the air).
 Stop for photos at Geysir, one of the area’s most impressive springs, and then walk around nearby Gulfoss – an impressive waterfall that thunders down Hvítá River’s canyon.

 Having explored the area, seeing its impressive hot springs and waterfalls, return to Reykjavik.
 Your tour finishes at your hotel.